| | |

 Best Time to Travel to Mexico

-Because Mexico is a big country deciding when and where to travel totally depends on the weather, which area you are visiting, and if you are going on a Girls’ Trip in Los Cabos or a family vacation in Cancun.
+Because Mexico is a big country, deciding when and where to travel depends on the weather, which area you visit, and if you are going on a Girls’ Trip in Los Cabos or a family vacation in Cancun.

-The southern part of Mexico has a rainy season which generally starts in May and until October.
-Not to worry it only rains for a short period of time and the sun will come right back out.
+The southern part of Mexico has a rainy season, which generally starts in May and until October.
+Don’t worry; it only rains briefly, and the sun will return.

-If you want to travel in the cooler season book your trip from December to February when it is cooler.
+If you want to travel in the more fabulous season, book your trip from December to February when it is cooler.

-I suggest traveling to Mexico between December and April when the temperatures are more comfortable and the humidity is not at all at an all-time high.
+I suggest traveling to Mexico between December and April when the temperatures are more comfortable and the humidity is not at an all-time high.

-If you go to Cancun in the shoulder season or in the less-popular months you will be less likely to be a victim of pickpockets and scammers.
+If you go to Cancun in the shoulder season or the less-popular months, you will be less likely to be a victim of pickpockets and scammers.

 Top Things to Do in Cancun